emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Intersection Over Union

 - Intersection Over Union is a function used to evaluate the object detection algorithm.
 - It computes size of intersection and divide it by the union.
-More generally, *IoU* *is a measure of the overlap between two bounding boxes*.
+More generally, **IoU is a measure of the overlap between two bounding boxes**.
 - For example:
   - ![](Images/25.png)
   - The red is the labeled output and the purple is the predicted output.
   - To compute Intersection Over Union we first compute the union area of the two rectangles which is "the first rectangle + second rectangle" Then compute the intersection area between these two rectangles.
   - Finally `IOU = intersection area / Union area`
 - If `IOU >=0.5` then its good.
 The best answer will be 1.
 - The higher the IOU the better is the accuracy.
+Never use a threshold below this...

 ### Non-max Suppression